lilprs/pg-schema-optimizer/README.md

 Reorders columns in an SQL schema dump file so that they take up less space.
 It is a simpler and less robust alternative to [pg_column_byte_packer](https://github.com/braintree/pg_column_byte_packer).

-The input schema should be well-formed, with each statement ending with a semicolon.
+The input schema should be well-formed, with each column occupying a single line.

 Because it doesn't query a real database, columns with custom data types won't be recognized and will be moved to the end of the table.